qbap/a7-ios7-downgrader/README.md

 it should then begin the process of downgrading your device, please follow the on screen instructions

+your device will be jailbroken

+if you are on ios 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow cydia substrate to work properly

 ## Subsequent runs after downgrade is finished

 connect iphone in dfu mode